cykunz/cppcourse-brunel/README.txt

 B. Program compilation

 In the terminal, go to src.
+Please make sure you delete the file "CMakeCache.txt" in src in order to execute correctly.
 1- Type in "cmake .."
 2- Type in "make"
 To launch overall program with 12500 neurons: